rust-lang/mdBook/book-example/src/format/config.md

   which contains the result.
 Documents are split into sections by headings this level or less.
   Defaults to `3`. (`### This is a level 3 heading`)
+- **copy-js:** Copy JavaScript files for the search implementation to the output directory.
+Defaults to `true`.

 This shows all available options in the **book.toml**:
 ```toml